ptangen/objc-dictionary-practice-ios-0916/README.md

 Favorite bands and albums:
 {
-	"Queens of the Stone Age" = "Songs for the Deaf", "Death from Above 1979" = "Physical World",
-	"Spoon" = "They Want My Soul"
+	"Queens of the Stone Age" = "Songs for the Deaf", "Death from Above 1979" = "The Physical World", "Spoon" = "They Want My Soul"
 }
 ```